vanbrabantf/frederickvanbrabant.com/content/english/blog/2025-06-13 Choosing where to spend my team’s effort.md

 draft: false
 ---

 It’s the start of a new fiscal year.
 Strategy season.
-That time when every meeting smells like ambition, and every whiteboard grows a soul.
+That time when all the grand ideas come out and everyone is still hopefull.

 Over the years, I’ve settled into a structure that helps me define projects that not only link to the strategy above but also looks at my own team's enviroment, I thought I'd share it here.